cannskuy/cannskuy/README.md

 # About ME 💬 :

-### - I'm 20 years, eyyo gais welcome to my github
+ - Hello i'm a beginner who want to learn about programmer 🇮🇩